JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Experiment

 \section{Experiment}

-In this section, we conduct experiments to address the following questions regarding our tool's performance: \begin{enumerate}[Q1.] \item How does the effectiveness of \ourtool in detecting financial centralization risks in Solidity smart contracts compare to existing tools? \item Can \ourtool successfully identify financial centralization risks in real-world smart contracts? \item How accurately does the financial variable recognition module identify financial variables within contracts? \end{enumerate}
+In this section, we conduct experiments to address the following questions regarding our tool's performance: \begin{enumerate}[Q1.] \item How does the effectiveness of \ourtool in detecting financial centralized risks in Solidity smart contracts compare to existing tools? \item Can \ourtool successfully identify financial centralized risks in real-world smart contracts? \item How accurately does the financial variable recognition module identify financial variables within contracts? \end{enumerate}